launchdarkly/sdk-test-harness/docs/service_spec.md

 If `command` is `"evaluate"`, the test service should perform a single feature flag evaluation.
 The SDK methods for this normally have names ending in `Variation` or `VariationDetail`.

-The `evaluate` property in the request body will be a JSON object with the following properties:
+The `evaluate` property in the request body will be a JSON object with these properties:

 * `flagKey` (string): The flag key.
 * `user` (object): The user properties.